jundalisay/spblist/content/en/research/sarkar/farming/section-4/chapter-1-india.md

 Consequently, people gave up their traditional occupations and crowded the agricultural sector for a livelihood.

-This problem was compounded by growth in the population, which led to the subdivision and fragmentation of agricultural land.
-This in turn resulted in decreased production.
+This problem was compounded by growth in the population, which led to **the subdivision and fragmentation of agricultural land**.
+- This in turn resulted in decreased production.

 Food was imported from outside India to feed the population.

 During the Second World War the importation of food was stopped, causing a severe shortage of food in the country.

 To overcome the great famine that struck Bengal in 1943, the Wavell administration introduced a rationing system.

 Wavell also tried to alleviate the famine by restricting the movement of food from one province to another.

 But these measures did not solve the problem – rather most people became trapped in the food rationing system.

 ## Post-Independence India